rtrelease/Jetson-Symbolics-Neuromorphics/LegacyPublications.md

 Trelease, R.B.
 What's an expert system?
 The DEC Professional 5(3):48, 1986.

 Trelease, R.B.
-Rainbow Clock Boards.
+Rainbow clock boards.
 The DEC Professional 5(6):66-68,
 	1986.

 Trelease, R.B.
 New books on AI.
 The DEC Professional 6(3):120-125, 1987.